[freebsd banner]

 About myself

-My name is Ollivier Robert, also known as “roberto” or “Keltia” or “Keltounet” in various areas (social media, IRC), about 50 right now.
+My name is Ollivier Robert, also known as “roberto” or “Keltounet” in various areas (social medias, IRC), around 59 right now.

-After being an Internet & Security Consultant at a small but well-known agency called HSC between 1994 and 1996, I was hired as Information Security Officer at a european agency called EUROCONTROL (or ECTL to make it shorter).
-Since then, I had several different positions there and now, I’m again Information Security Officer, now at Agency-level.
+After being an Internet & Security Consultant at at a small but well-known agency called HSC between 1994 and 1996, I was hired as Information Security Officer at a European agency called EUROCONTROL (or ECTL to shorten it).
+Since then, I had several different positions there and am now an IT Expert in the CNS (Communication Navigation Surveillance) team.

 My résumé can be found here, more data on my LinkedIn site (see below).